 8. Mango Prepaid Card: Best for working teens

 Once your kids become teenagers, their money needs change.
-That’s especially true if they start working side hustles and bringing in steady cash
+That’s especially true if your teen starts working side hustles, or picks up an online job for teens and is bringing in steady cash.

 This is where a card like Mango comes in handy.
 Mango offers a prepaid debit card that your kids can use wherever Mastercard is accepted.
 The card also links to a high-yield savings account to earn up to a whopping 6 percent APY on balances under $2,500.